What types of Doctors in Training (DiTs) may be involved in your practice?

 Considerations for Practice Managers:

 - Ensure relevant staff are aware of the GP education programme (at Great Western Hospital).
-These workshops, known as the Half Day Release Course (HDRC), should be sent by email from the GP education office and are attended on Wednesday mornings by ST1, ST2 and ST3 trainees.
+This comprises mostly of attendance at presentations/lectures/workshops known as the Half Day Release Course (HDRC).
+These normally take place on Wednesday mornings for GP ST1, ST2 and ST3 Doctors in Training.
 Attendance requirements vary for each training year.
 NB These formal teaching events are mandatory for the relevant DiTs.

 - Have an understanding of the key elements of the RCGP curriculum and think about learning opportunities that might feed into that curriculum.